-Morning assemblies, conducted from Mondays through Thursdays throughout the year, are unique to St. Stephen's.
+Morning Assemblies, conducted from Mondays through Thursdays throughout the year, are unique to St. Stephen's.
 Generations of Stephanians have found this to be a cementing factor of the College fraternity and a guiding light in the journey of their life.
 All first-year students are required to attend the morning assembly.
 Attendance at assemblies is treated as a significant index to the attitude of a student and, hence, s/he is given due weightage for various purposes that include continuation of stay in residence.
 All Junior Members are, likewise, expected to attend the important functions and ceremonies in the college, the foremost among them being the Founders Day and the Dismissal Service.

 The death anniversary of the Rev. Samuel Scott Allnutt, the first Principal of the college, is observed as the Founder's Day on the 7th of December every year.
 On this day, a special service is held in which the founder, his associates and all those who served the college in the past are commemorated.
-The Dismissal Service is held at the end of every year at which we bid farewell to all graduating Stephanians.
+Another important tradition of St. Stephen's College is the Rudra Dinner.
+Conceptualized by a former Principal, Susil Kumar Rudra, the senior members along with the junior members serve dinner to the non-teaching staff and their families.
+The Dinner symbolizes the spirit of service and community of the College.
+The Dismissal Service is held at the end of every academic year at which we bid farewell to all graduating Stephanians.